In this tutorial, we will show you how to subtract days, weeks, or months from a date using PHP.

 How to subtract one day from a date using PHP.

-To get yesterday’s date, you can pass in the string “yesterday” to the strtotime function:
+To get yesterday’s date, you can pass in the string “yesterday” to the strtotime function like so:

 //Yesterday $yesterday = date("Y-m-d", strtotime("yesterday")); //On 2019-08-19, this resulted in 2019-08-18 echo $yesterday;

-Passing in the string yesterday to strtotime is essentially the same thing as subtracting -1 days from today’s date.
+Passing in the string “yesterday” to strtotime is basically the exact same thing as subtracting “-1 day” from today’s date.

 //New DateTime object representing today's date. $currentDate = new DateTime(); //Use the sub function to subtract a DateInterval $yesterdayDT = $currentDate->sub(new DateInterval('P1D')); //Get yesterday's date in a YYYY-MM-DD format. $yesterday = $yesterdayDT->format('Y-m-d'); //Print it out. echo $yesterday;